Activities for teenagers in lockdown

 I have stacks; they’re a bit clichéd, but they’re also so cool, in a retro kind of way.
 If you’ve no romantic attachments your Grandma would love you forever (and probably send cash at Easter).
 Failing that, a lot of nursing homes are looking for letters and drawings for their residents to read.
 (Check first that they’re accepting external post).

 Create a Pandemic journal: the pandemic is something we all want to forget, but I guarantee that once this is all history – and our teenagers are no longer teenagers – it will be fascinating to look back at the things we did together, the things they tried alone, and the unique feelings they had.
-I think a pandemic journal will be something teens can be proud of getting through, and want to show to their own children eventually.

 Start a podcast: If your teenager fancies having a YouTube channel but is too shy to put themself out there a podcast might be a good alternative.
 It’s super easy to get started, and podcasting is really taking off right now.
 There are lots of podcast hosting platforms, and most of them have really good idiot guides to explain how to do it.